SuperFlex and Chris Witor

 In the mid 90's before the days of e commerce websites, the Superflex brand was promoted at show stands and by magazine advertising.
 Back in the day, most bushes were primarily Yellow, and even Red or Orange to differentiate from rubber.
-Once polyurethane was accepted in the market place, a transition was made to a more subtle dark Blue then primarily Black, although we can provide our UK manufacture in the following colours to special order:
+Once polyurethane was accepted in the market place, a transition was made to a more subtle dark Blue then primarily Black, although we can provide in colours shown to special order:

 Superflex now manufacture in; 50, 60, 72, 80, 88, 92 & 98 shore A to optimise performance and durability (tolerance +/- 3 points).
 Many production hardness grades are applied in various positions around the car, depending on the load in that location – as tested and pre determined by us suitable for road to fast road use.
 As a customer, you do not have to choose the hardness, unless there is an option on our listings.
 For certain applications we can make bushes typically in firmer grades to special order.